wmaynard/platform-common/CREATING_SERVICES.md

 	internal const string DB_KEY_NAME = "name";
 	internal const string DB_KEY_PRICE = "cost";

-	// Technically, a key with the same name as the property is redundant.
+	// Technically, a key with the same name as its property is redundant.
 However, they're very
 	// useful in case the code is ever refactored.
 Making sure the serialized value remains the same
 	// is a high priority to support front-end development. public const string FRIENDLY_KEY_ADOPTION_DATE = "adoptedOn";